AleksandarDzudzevic/Project_Unit_3/README.md

  4. Option to add a picture inside of the article, allowing full expirience of digital newspapers.
  5. Option to view past articles containing the author, title, date, picture and its content.
  6. Option to choose the edition of newspapers the user wants to view, with articles grouped by the dates.
+ 7. Option to sign out and delete an account